rkapl123/DBAddin/docs/DBFuncs.md

 #### Prevent Storing of retrieved Data in the Workbook

-To prevent storing of the contents of a DBListFetch or DBRowFetch when saving the workbook create a boolean custom property "DBFCC(DBFunctionSheet!DBFunctionAddress)" set to "Yes" (set to "No" to reenable storing).
+To prevent storing of the contents of a DBListFetch or DBRowFetch when saving the workbook create a boolean custom property "DBFCC(DBFunctionSheet!DBFunctionAddress)" set to "Yes" (set to "No" to re-enable storing).
 This clears the data area of the respective DB function before storing and refreshes it afterwards (Note: If the custom property "DBFSkip" is set to "Yes", then this refreshing is skipped like when opening the Workbook)

 Example: The boolean custom property "DBFCCTable1!A1" would clear the contents of the data area for the DBFunction entered in Table1, cell "A1".

 To prevent storing of the contents for all DBFunctions create a boolean Custom Property "DBFCC*" set to "Yes".

 Excel however doesn't fill only contents when filling the data area, there's also formatting being filled along, which takes notable amounts of space (and saving time) in a workbook.
-So to really have a small/quick saving workbook, create a boolean custom property "DBFCA(DBFunctionSheet!DBFunctionAddress)" set to "Yes" (set to "No" to reenable storing).
+So to really have a small/quick saving workbook, create a boolean custom property "DBFCA(DBFunctionSheet!DBFunctionAddress)" set to "Yes" (set to "No" to re-enable storing).
 This clears everything in the the data area of the res

 Example: The boolean custom property "DBFCATable1!A1" would clear everything from the data area for the DBFunction entered in Table1, cell "A1".